canada-water/coolgreen/README.md

 ``tar -xzvf coolgreen-<release-number>.tar.gz``

 After the archive is unpacked, ``cd`` into the unpacked folder.
 Within that folder are installation scripts.
-These scripts are distro-specific, and as such are named accordingly.
-Pick the one for your distro or the distro your current distro is based on.
-Run:
+These scripts are distro-specific, and as such are named accordingly (in the future, these will be trimmed down to a single install script, but my current knowledge prevents me from doing so).
+Pick the one for your distro or the distro your current distro is based on and run the following command:

-``sudo chmod u+x <distro>install.sh``

 ``./<distro>install.sh``